-Federal PLUS/Parent Loans allows parents of dependent undergraduate students can use to help pay for college or career school.
+Federal PLUS/Parent Loans help parents of dependent undergraduate students pay for college or career school.

 Meeting the cost of attending college can involve many resources: parent and student savings, diverting current income to make payments and financial aid.
 For some dependent undergraduate students, the amount of financial aid, savings and income may not be sufficient to pay for all college expenses.
 Parents are eligible to help their children meet college costs through the Federal PLUS Loan Program.

 For Parents, There are two additional options are available on the UM-Dearborn PLUS Loan Application for Parents:

 - Parents can authorize to have any excess funds beyond tuition to be released to the student directly

 - Students can affirm that they wish to borrow additional Federal Direct Unsubsidized Loan if the PLUS Loan is declined